S-banuba/Mullti-Channel-Store-Analysis-with-Python/README.md

 #### Findings 1: Distribution by Sales Channel

 ![](https://github.com/S-banuba/Mullti-Channel-Store-Analysis-with-Python/blob/main/download.png)

 Most orders are coming from In-store and Online.
 Same distribution on the basis of total profit.

 #### Findings 2: Annual trends

   ![](https://github.com/S-banuba/Mullti-Channel-Store-Analysis-with-Python/blob/main/download%20(1).png)

   Between 2018 and 2019 saw a sharp increase in total profit, while the period between 2019 to 2020 witnessed a steady rise in profit.

 ##### Finding 3: Monthy trends

   ![](https://github.com/S-banuba/Mullti-Channel-Store-Analysis-with-Python/blob/main/df.png)

+  From half-year period till the end of the year orders more orders made.
+  Besides, there is a dip in March orders, after that, it begins to progress from April.

-##### Finding 3 By Day of week
+##### Finding 4: By Day of Week

     ![](https://github.com/S-banuba/Mullti-Channel-Store-Analysis-with-Python/blob/main/weefgd.png)

     Not much significant difference in orders made on the day of the week.

 # Recommendations: